IaFP/plfa/src/plfa/part2/Bisimulation.lagda.md

 target has a corresponding reduction sequence in the source.
 This situation is called a _bisimulation_.

+@AH: N.B.
+This is *not* confluence.

+(Although I think we haven't covered Confluence yet.)

 --------------------------------------------------------------------------------
 -- @AH.
 -- A bit on motivation.